-- 1. Despite the remarkable advances in medical science over recent decades, parasitic diseases still affect or threaten more than a thousand million people in the tropical countries, taking heavy toll in human lives and gravely impeding economic development.
+- 1. Despite the remarkable advances in medical science over recent decades, parasitic diseases still affect or threaten more than a thousand million people in the tropical countries, taking a heavy toll in human lives and gravely impeding economic development.
 Furthermore, rather than coming under control, in many regions some of these diseases are increasing in both prevalence and severity. - 2.
-This disease burden of the tropics is borne by the very people least equipped to control disease the populations of the developing countries.
-Not only is development impeded by disease, but some of the development projects, such as manmade lakes and irrigation schemes designed to improve conditions, have in fact altered the ecology and aggravated major public health problems such as malaria and schistosomiasis. - 3.
+These diseases, burden of the tropics, are borne by the very people least equipped to control disease-the populations of the developing countries.
+Not only is development impeded by disease, but some of the development projects, such as man-made lakes and irrigation schemes designed to improve conditions have in fact altered the ecology and aggravated major public health problems, such as malaria and schistosomiasis. - 3.
 In addition, technical problems have significantly reduced the effectiveness of some disease control programmes.
 A prime example is the increasing resistance of anopheline mosquitoes to chemical control, the mainstay of the majority of malaria control programmes.
-In some areas, such insecticide resistance in the vector is combined with chloroquine-resistant strains of the malaria parasite in man, further increasing the severity of the problem.
+In some areas, such insecticide resistance in the vector is combined with chloroquine-resistant strains of the malaria parasite in man, further increasing the severity of the problem. - 4.
+To stimulate and coordinate goal-oriented research leading to the development and application of new and improved tools for control of these diseases, the Special Program for Research and Training in Tropical Diseases has been planned and initiated by the World Health Organization (WHO) with the assistance and co-sponsorship of the United Nations Development Program (UNDP) and the World Bank (the Bank).